FastBots

 Do not let a chatbot update customer records until the exact field mapping, duplicate behavior, and failure path are tested.Yes, several AI chatbot tools can send leads toward a CRM.
 For most small teams, the practical shortlist is FastBots, Chatbase, Tidio, and ChatBot.com.

 The right pick depends on the handoff.
 If you just need website enquiries sent to the right person, start simple.
 If the chatbot needs custom actions, support inbox ownership, or a designed scenario, check those paths before you buy.
+Pair this guide with implementation best practices so the CRM write step is the last thing you add, not the first.

 CRM means the place your team keeps customer and sales records.
 This guide helps you choose the chatbot layer.
 The exact CRM field setup still needs a live workflow test.